pingdomserver/docker-scout/README.md

 ### scoutd config options

 Any option may be set in the provided scoutd.yml file.
 This file must be world-readable and mounted to `/etc/scout/scoutd.yml` (see above command).
+For a list of options, see our [scoutd help page](http://help.scoutapp.com/v1.2/docs/scoutd-beta#configuration).

 ## Questions?
 Using Docker?